franktle1/hello_world/Readme.md

         ```
         new HtmlWebpackPlugin({
           template: '!!raw-loader!src/views/example.ejs', // The view ejs file you made
-          chunks: ['common'], // the JS files you want to apply on the view in src; ie, if you want to add a file ['common', 'anotherjsfile']
+          chunks: ['common'], // the JS files you want to apply on the view in src; ie, if you want to add a file ['common', 'examplejsfile']
           hash: true, // We do this to bust cache.
           inject: true,
-          filename: 'example.ejs'}),
+          filename: 'example.ejs'}), //the view ejs file you made
         ```

         4. (Adding JS files for a view) Make edits in the same webpackconfigfile to the "entry section" if you want to add a new js file for a view